CSCfi/elixir-rems-proxy/README.md

 ```
 docker build -t cscfi/elixir-rems-proxy .
 ```
-JWKs can be included in the docker build above by first running `jwks.py` to create the key set, which will then be loaded into the image.
-Or they can be loaded from an external volume or configmap on runtime.
-Running the application requires the existence of the JWKs.
+The JWK set can be included in the container with several methods:
+1. Run `jwks.py` before build, and the keys will be included in the built image
+2. Load keys from an external volume `-v`, point to key files with ENV
+3. Load keys from a ConfigMap which is based on `config.ini`, point to config file with ENV
+4. Create keys in running container `docker exec <container> python elixir_rems_proxy/config/jwks.py`

 ## Endpoints